odh-labs/predictive-maint/docs/image-detection-4-interconnect-demo.md

 **Click start**

-The page will begin capturing images and sending them to Kafka.
+The *Start* button will change to *Stop* page will begin capturing images and sending them to Kafka.

 ![images/8-interconnect-demo/1-producer-view.png](images/8-interconnect-demo/1-producer-view.png)